-- How well do the project's length, meeting dates, and residential and/or virtual formats, support substantive study? - How realistic and well-planned is the schedule?
-Are activities varied and is there adequate time for reading, reflection, discussion, and project work? - To what extent does/do the project director(s), additional faculty, and the K-12 leader(s) demonstrate the ability to foster a collegial environment? - How well do the facilities and related resources, such as digital platforms, support a collegial environment? - To what extent do the host institution, project scholars, and K-12 leader(s) demonstrate commitment to the project? - To what extent does/do the project director(s) demonstrate the ability to manage the organizational demands of the project?
+- How well do the project's length, meeting dates, and use of residential and/or virtual formats support substantive study? - How realistic and well-planned is the schedule?
+Are activities varied and is there adequate time for reading, reflection, discussion, and project work? - To what extent does/do the project director(s) and additional faculty demonstrate the ability to foster a collegial environment? - How well do the facilities and related resources, such as digital platforms, support a collegial academic environment? - To what extent do the host institution and project scholars demonstrate commitment to the project? - To what extent does/do the project director(s) demonstrate the ability to manage the organizational demands of the project?